Meizhou Guangdong, China Travel Guide

 Make travel choices that reduce your footprint and back local projects.

-Have a reusable water bottle and shopping bag to minimize your plastic waste.
+Carry a reusable water bottle and shopping bag to minimize your plastic waste.
 This simple action significantly reduces your environmental footprint.

 Meizhou is a center for Hakka culture preservation.
 This includes traditional architecture (Weilongwu, Tulou), the Hakka language, and unique customs.
-Support these initiatives by visiting museums and cultural sites respectfully, learning about history, and appreciating local life.
+Support these ventures by visiting museums and cultural sites respectfully, learning about history, and appreciating local life.

 Always ask for permission before photographing individuals, especially in traditional villages or at religious sites.
 Some people prefer not to be photographed.
 Be especially sensitive when photographing children; seek permission from a parent or guardian.